thephpleague/uri-src/docs/components/7.0/query.md

 ## Component representations

+In addition to the common methods from the [package common API](/components/7.0/api/), the following methods are available.

 ### RFC3986 representation

 The `Query` object can return the query encoded using the [RFC3986](https://tools.ietf.org/html/rfc3986#section-3.4) query component rules